googlearchive/cloud-functions-emulator/README.md

 send data to your function.
 This should be expressed as a JSON document, for
 example:

-    functions call helloWorld --data '{"foo": "bar"}'
+    functions call helloWorld --data '{"foo":"bar"}'

-When calling HTTP functions in this way, your function will receive an HTTP POST with the JSON document as the request body
+When calling HTTP functions in this way, your function will receive an HTTP POST with the JSON document as the request body.

 Crafting lengthy JSON documents at the command line can be cumbersome, so you can specify a path to a JSON file with the `--file` option: